 Within the proposed setting, we study variational problems involving the constructed Banach spaces and the general representer theorems established in \cite{Unser2021,Unser2022}.
-Again, a drawback of the abstract formulation is that it usually involves spaces whose elements are equivalence classes.
-However, this can be circumvented by applying our representation operator.
-We investigate two special cases of this framework for which the formulations become explicit: First, we revisit fractional splines in arbitrary dimensions, which have been investigated before in \cite{Fageot2020tv,Unser2000a,Unser2017}.
-These splines are a generalization of the usual polynomial splines \cite{Schoenberg1946}, which preserve most of the properties of the traditional B-splines.
-Note that (fractional) splines are still of huge interest and even found their way into neural network research recently \cite{Bohra2020,Fey2018,Parhi2021b}.
-Although this is not included in our discussion, we may also use the model for studying polynomial splines.
-Overall, our approach leads to a nice unifying setting for the problem, including a straightforward extension to the multivariate case.
+The fact that our abstract formulation involves spaces whose elements are equivalence classes can be circumvented by the application of our representation operator.
+We investigate two special cases for which the formulations become explicit.
+First, we revisit fractional splines in arbitrary dimensions, which have been investigated before in \cite{Fageot2020tv,Unser2000a,Unser2017}.
+These splines are a generalization of the traditional polynomial splines \cite{Schoenberg1946} and preserve most of their properties.
+Note that (fractional) splines are still fashionable and recently found their way into neural network research \cite{Bohra2020,Fey2018,Parhi2021b}.
+Although this is not included in our discussion, we may also use the model to study polynomial splines.
+Overall, our approach leads to a unifying setting that includes a straightforward extension to the multivariate case.

 As second example, we strengthen the representation results for 2-layer ReLU networks established by Parhi and Nowak \cite{Parhi2021} and Bartolucci et al.\ \cite{Bartolucci2021}, which builds up on the univariate case investigated in \cite{Savarese2019}.
 The involved norm was also studied from a theoretical point of view in \cite{Ongie2020b}.
-While both mentioned works rely on the very general result on existence of sparse solutions for variational problems by Bredies and Carioni \cite{Bredies2020} in their proofs, we are additionally able to identify the whole solution set as the weak* closure of sparse solutions of a given form.
-Similarly as \cite{Bartolucci2021}, our construction is related to reproducing kernel Banach spaces \cite{Combettes2018,Lin2019,Zhang2009}, since our representation operator is constructed in terms of a kernel and the point evaluations are continuous.
+While proofs in these works rely on a general result on the existence of sparse solutions for variational problems by Bredies and Carioni \cite{Bredies2020}, we are additionally able to identify the solution set as being the weak* closure of certain sparse solutions.
+Similarly to \cite{Bartolucci2021}, our construction is related to reproducing-kernel Banach spaces \cite{Combettes2018,Lin2019,Zhang2009} since our representation operator is constructed using a kernel and the point evaluations are continuous.
 The key ingredient that enables us to strengthen the results of these prior works is that we actually construct a predual space for the optimization domain, which enables us to use our proposed variational framework.